PeterSmithRedmond/KeyboardForTheWorld/About_Unicode_CLDR_Keyboards.md

 That's not good enoughh for the Unicode people.
 They added a new \u{xxxx} escape.
 But wait!
 It also supports code in a \uXXXXX format, and also the \u{xxxx} format handles multiple characters.
 But only if they are seperated with spaces, and by spaces they mean seperated with all the characters in the [:Pattern_White_Spaces:](https://www.unicode.org/reports/tr18/) regex definition.

 Oh -- and it also supports characters in either \uxxxx or \uXXXXXXXX or \xxx or \x{uuuu} format, none of which are present in any of keyboards in the repository.
 And these are only sometimes accepted; it's not really clear which XML elements can be escaped in which formats.

 ### Pattern_White_Spaces details

 This requires more snark than normal.
 In the \u{hh hh hh} format, the spaces can be other characters which are white-space-like.
-The LDML people say this is defined in [TR18](https://www.unicode.org/reports/tr18/), but that document mentions Pattern_White_Space exactly once, in a reference to [TR44](https://www.unicode.org/reports/tr44/#Pattern_White_Space).
+The LDML spec merely says this is defined in [TR18](https://www.unicode.org/reports/tr18/), but that document mentions Pattern_White_Space exactly once, in a reference to [TR44](https://www.unicode.org/reports/tr44/#Pattern_White_Space).

 In **TR44**, Pattern_White_Space is defined in PropList.txt with the note that it's a B and N type, where B means it's binary and N says that it's Normative, meaning it's part of the real standard and not merely a proposal.

 As a brief aside: it might be awesome if any computer language, anywhere, included a complete (ish) set of Unicode functions and tables so that I could just split a string based on "all characters which match Pattern_White_Space".

-Downlowing [PropList.txt](http://www.unicode.org/Public/13.0.0/ucd/PropList.txt), we learn that Patter_White_Space is currently these characters:
+Downlowing [PropList.txt](http://www.unicode.org/Public/13.0.0/ucd/PropList.txt), we learn that Pattern_White_Space is currently these characters:

 ```
 0009..000D    ; Pattern_White_Space # Cc   [5] <control-0009>..<control-000D>